phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

-Now in order to add templates to this view, we simply need to add files to the `lib/hello_web/templates/hello` directory.
+Now in order to add templates to this view, we need to add files to the `lib/hello_web/templates/hello` directory.
 Note the controller name (`HelloController`), the view name (`HelloView`), and the template directory (`hello`) all follow the same naming convention and are named after each other.

 A template file has the following structure: `NAME.FORMAT.TEMPLATING_LANGUAGE`.
 In our case, we will create an `index.html.heex` file at `lib/hello_web/templates/hello/index.html.heex`. ".heex" stands for "HTML+EEx". `EEx` is a library for embedding Elixir that ships as part of Elixir itself.
 "HTML+EEx" is a Phoenix extension of EEx that is HTML aware, with support for HTML validation, components, and automatic escaping of values.
 The latter protects you from security vulnerabilities like Cross-Site-Scripting with no extra work on your part.